muratk5n/thirdwave/en/index.md

 Some news suggest gold the new BRICS currency could be backed by gold;
-if true gold would be there to provide convertibility assurance to non-BRIC currencies.
+if true gold would be there to provide convertibility assurance to non-BRICS currencies.
 Other than that, a global, dominant currency does not need gold - Nixon's petrodollar did not need it, he was like f-- gold, I have my military and an agreement with the top oil producer to keep it legit.